Wilton's Dok- en Werf Maatschappij: Founded as a smithy in Rotterdam center

 Bartel Wilton Sr. (1828-1898) had left Rotterdam to work on a shipyard in London.
 While there, his old father was living in humble circumstances near the country house of the merchant and regent Abram van Rijckevorsel (1790-1864).
 Van Rijckevorsel and his friend the shipping magnate Willem Ruys (1837-1901) got an idea to help the old Wilton, who could no longer support himself.
 They gave Bartel Wilton a loan, so he would return to Rotterdam, and could take over a stove smithy to support himself and his father.

 On 7 January 1854 Bartel Wilton started his business as a house and stove smith at the south side of the Baan in Rotterdam.
 Bartel had seen modern capitalism in London.
 He visited ships to get smithy work, and invested the profits in new staff and equipment.
 After his marriage his wife took care of finance and payments.
 In 1856 Bartel advertised his abilities in electrogalvanization, especially for ship parts.
 In 1865 Wilton's smithy started to use to steam power.
 Wilton's smithy was especially successful in boiler repair.
 In 1875 the company had 35 employees and hired J. Rijsdijk as administrator.

 When the company had grown to a few hundred employees, the smithy on the Baan nr 156 continued to exist.
 In 1893 Wilton got permission to expand it to the plots Lerengang 12 and 13.
 In 1894 another permit to expand it was requested to the city council.

 On the Westzeedijk (1876-1904)

 In 1876 Wilton got a thirty year lease on a piece of land behind the parade ground of the militia on the Westzeedijk.
 It measured 70 by 110 meter, was located on the Meuse, and is now clearly a part of Rotterdam.
 At the time the factory was often referred to as lying at 'Schoonderloo', a small village just east of Delfshaven.
 At the Land registration the terrain at the Westzeedijk was known as Delfshaven sectie B No 4507.
 All in all a recipe for stating that the factory at the Westzeedijk was in Schoonderloo, or even Delfshaven, while it is now in Rotterdam.
-In this area a small harbor was constructed with a bank slope, so that ships could be repaired there.
+In this area a small harbor was constructed with a slipway parallel to the waterfront.
+This slipway made it possible to pull shipsvessels out of the water for repair.
 Soon the center of gravity of the company shifted to the Westzeedijk.